HigashikataZhangsuke/Tracking_by_detection/README.md

 If you want to use APCE to let the system more robust to occlusions ,just change 0.12 to a threshold of your test video, which will be print in the terminal.

+### Go to run.py(or run2.py and find where to change by yourself)line 35

+> cap = cv2.VideoCapture('./outputcar1.mp4')

+Change to .mp4 file to test your own video.

 ### Go to run.py(or run2.py and find where to change by yourself)line 50-78 and 109-136

 I use similar geometric relations to calculate the distance,which means you need to get the Intrinsic Matrix K by Matlab or any other code and target's height or width first.Then just change the parameters to yours.